cloudxabide/devops/README.md

 Expect this to change quite frequently, and quite significantly initially (Winter of 2018/2019).

-PREFACE - I am (was?) a Linux Sysadmin doing "platform" or "infrastructure" stuffs... to the cloud...
-I am switching to Mac and the cloud.
-The things you see here *may* not make any sense.
 WARNING !
 WARNING !
 WARNING...
 I'll say this again, I am just learning how to do this stuff on Mac
   - use caution if you follow my guide here.
 ~